alptugan/blog-teaching/content/Tutorials/Tutorial - AdGuard Home on CasaOS.md

 ```

 5. Restart CasaOS.
+6. It is imperative to verify the functionality of AdGuard.
+If no errors are present, updating the router's DNS address to direct incoming internet traffic towards AdGuard is essential.![[adguard_04.jpg]]️
-6. Check the settings of AdGuard Home.
+7. Check the settings of AdGuard Home.
 It should look like the image below![[adguard_03.jpg]]